adobe/xdmVisualization/README.md

 5\.
 Click the green `Run workflow` button.

 6\.
-Go to `https://opensource.adobe.com/xdmVisualization/prod/<branch entered above>/` to see XDM visualization in D3.
+Go to `https://opensource.adobe.com/xdmVisualization/prod/yourGithubID_branchEnteredAbove/` to see XDM visualization in D3 if the branch is folked repo, if the branch is created directly from public repo, use `https://opensource.adobe.com/xdmVisualization/prod/branchEnteredAbove/`.